310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 so bored, kanata could melt.

-……what is mikejma doing.
+……what is mikejima doing.

 god is bored, you know.
 {% endbubble %}

 {% bubble Madara kidnorsmile %}
-—Did you call for this Mikejma here, O Holy God?
+—Did you call for this Mikejima here, O Holy God?
 {% endbubble %}

 {% bubble Kanata kidsurprised %}